Frank Conway, financial literacy expert and founder of MoneyWhizz identifies an approach for staying on top of your finances.1

 If you require access to credit and loans, use them wisely.

 For example, when it comes to credit card balances, you will have a range of repayment options, including paying the entire balance in full, paying off a large portion of the balance or paying using the minimum payment option.

-If you remain out of work for a protracted period of time, even as others return, you may consider seeking support from family or friends, butdo so with caution.
-Some people may have a very limited financial cushions to help others.
+If you remain out of work for a protracted period of time, even as others return, you may consider seeking support from family or friends, but do so with caution.
+Some people may have very limited financial cushions to support others.

 5: The Bank of Ireland Financial Wellbeing Hub

 The Bank of Ireland financial wellbeing hub is available to support colleagues, customers and the wider community.
 The hub includes online tools and a library to provide a full range of free supports to help to build financial resilience and protect financial wellbeing, especially in these difficult times.Take a Financial Wellbeing Healthcheck